spirit-island-builder/spirit-island-builder/docs/instructions.md

       - Example: Spreading Rot: 2-moon,3-water,2-animal,2-cost(custom1)
     - Or: As seen on Trickster
       - Example: Trickster: 3-sun,OR,3-fire
+    - Custom Text: You can use text in place of an icon in a threshold
+      - Example: 2-water,2-text(X)
 - Long: Allows the level text to spill into the second column (like Volcano's first Innate Power, last threshold).
 Use only when appropriate.
 - Effect: The effect of the power at that threshold level.
 Use {icons} freely here.
   - To achieve 'for each element' effects, use the notation {element, #}.